clovellytech/outwatch-examples/README.md

 Prerequisites
 ---
 Examples in this project use scalajs-bundler, which requires npm, yarn, and webpack working locally.

-Due to [this issue](https://github.com/Semantic-Org/Semantic-UI/issues/6818) in semantic-ui, you must be running a Nodejs v10.
+Tested and working with latest node v12.

 TodoMVC and a simple Login/Register authentication form is implemented.
 Needs some improvement.
 [You can view the documentation and examples here](https://clovellytech.github.io/outwatch-examples/).